ember-learn/ember-blog/content/the-ember-times-issue-202.md

 ## [Modern CSS in an embroider enabled app 📖](https://twitter.com/evo1/status/1547312309185511426)

-[Liam Potter (@evoactivity)](https://github.com/evoactivity) wrote a nice article about how to best use modern approaches to handling CSS in an embroider enabled Ember app! 🙌
+[Liam Potter (@evoactivity)](https://github.com/evoactivity) wrote a nice article about how to best use modern approaches to handling CSS in an embroider-enabled Ember app! 🙌

 The article covers setting up PostCSS and Tailwind configs, using Webpack, and more!
-Go checkout [the article](https://github.com/evoactivity/ember-modern-css/blob/main/README.md) today!
+Go check out [the article](https://github.com/evoactivity/ember-modern-css/blob/main/README.md) today!

 ---